 Before it became SIMBA in 2022, this telco offered fibre broadband and mobile plans under the ‘TPG Singapore’ name from 2016.
 If you’re looking for a fibre broadband plan from SIMBA, it means you know what you want.
 Why?
 Because SIMBA only has a single fibre broadband plan available for its customers.
+Well, two, technically, but only separated by contract length and router incluusions.
 Scroll on for our SIMBA broadband plans review.

 SIMBA fibre broadband plans

-Compared to other 10Gbps fibre broadband plans in our database, this SIMBA plan is equal cheapest with a competing plan from WhizComms.
-ViewQwest also offers a similarly priced unlimited-data plan, albeit with a longer contract.
-Check out the list below for 10Gbps fibre broadband plans from our database.
+Compared to other 10Gbps fibre broadband plans in our database, this SIMBA plan is second-cheapest after WhizComms.
+ViewQwest also offers a similarly priced unlimited-data plan, albeit with a price increase after 12 months.

 How to sign up for a SIMBA fibre broadband plan